signalfx/integrations/README.md

 ### Code Requirements
 Below are requirements for plugin code:

-1. Include a README file that matches the [prescribed format](https://github.com/signalfx/Integrations/blob/master/Example/README.md).
+1. Include a README file that matches the [prescribed format](./Example/README.md).
 This file should contain all the information that a user would need to install, run and derive value from your plugin.
 1. Submit your performance test plan and results.
 1. Make sure that your plugin collects all the data that is necessary to monitor the software in question.
   - When deciding which metrics your plugin should report, err on the side of a concise list that reports just the important metrics, rather than a longer one that reports everything available.
-A good model is to separate metrics into those that will be sent by default, and those that are available in "detailed" mode.
+A good model is to separate metrics into those that will be sent by default, and those that are available if the plugin is configured in "detailed" mode.
 Use other validated plugins as a guide on what to include.
 1. Include dimensions by adding key-value pairs to collectd metric names.
 Dimensions can include any context that a user needs to drill down or slice-and-dice metrics through their environment (ex. cluster name, node name, region).
 Dimensions can capture any important concepts of the software being monitored, such as _queue name_ for a message queue or _index name_ for a search utility.
 To read more about dimensions, see SignalFx's data model on [developers.signalfx.io](http://developers.signalfx.io).

 ### Documentation Requirements